What Careers Exist in the Beauty Industry for Bachelor's Degree Holders?

 Regional Sales Manager

-According to PayScale.com, the median salaries in March 2014 for careers in the beauty industry varied greatly depending on the career.
-Yearly salaries (unless otherwise noted) include:
+According to PayScale.com, the median salaries in January 2016 for careers in the beauty industry varied greatly depending on the career.
+Median yearly salaries include: